 Some caveats: it is very difficult to see many foreign films in the USA.
 Despite talk of the "Information Superhighway", such works are simply unobtainable.
 For example, I have been able to see very few pre-1950 Japanese films.
 The non-distribution of current foreign films is a scandal.
 For a sample of what we are missing, see Film Comment's poll of the Top 150 Foreign Films of the 1990's Unreleased in the US.
-I have managed to see only around a dozen of the films on this list.
 Readers will also want to check out critic Jonathan Rosenbaum's Top 100 American Movies.

 A Year by Year version of this list is available: Favorite Films: 1907 - present.

-For Television see: Best TV Shows and Best TV Commercials.
+For Television see my lists: Best TV Shows and Best TV Commercials.

-See also lists of Best Science Fiction, Fantasy and High Technology Films, Best Mystery Movies.
+See also my lists of Best Science Fiction, Fantasy and High Technology Films, Best Mystery Movies.